b-k/1040.js/README.md

 You might use this utility to answer questions like:

-* What is the overall flow from W-2s and 1099s to the final refund?
+* What is the overall flow from income statements to the final refund?

 * If my tax situation changes, like buying a house or having a kid, how does the shape of my taxes change?

 * People keep telling me that having an IRA will reduce my tax bill.
 By how much?

 * If I had a million dollars, what would my taxes look like?
 What would they look like if I made it all in capital gains?
-[But please note there are some details for people making over $155,000/year that 1040.js doesn't yet handle.
-This has not been a problem for any of the contributors.]

 * My mom/dad/libertarian friend complains about how taxes are overwhelmingly complicated, but I don't think they're so crazy difficult.
 How can I walk them through the process?